breast lift surgery with sydney plastic surgeon dr ellis choy

 Each patient has different needs.
-While some desire to improve the volume and size of the breast, others may choose to reduce the cup size of the breasts and make them look more proportionate to the rest of the body.
+While some desire to improve the volume and size of the breast with breast augmentation surgery, others may choose to reduce the cup size of the breasts and make them look more proportionate to the rest of the body with breast reduction surgery.
 Dr Ellis Choy lends a listening ear to each and every patient, trying to understand their ultimate goals and desires.
-While a breast lift is a procedure by itself, it can be coupled with either a breast augmentation surgery or a breast reduction surgery.
-These procedures make women feel positive about their bodies and give them the courage to step out in revealing clothes without feeling self-conscious.

 An Overview of a Breast Lift Surgery

-To perform the procedure, plastic surgeons make a few incisions around certain areas of the breast, excise some skin, reshape the tissue and then tighten the skin to create perkier looking breasts.
-The surgeon may also reduce the size of the areola and reposition them to make the breasts look young and symmetrical.
-This surgery allows you to lift your breasts to an upright position and create an even and aesthetically appealing bustline.
+To perform the breast lift procedure, plastic surgeons make a few incisions around certain areas of the breast, excise some skin, reshape the tissue and then tighten the remaining skin to create perkier looking breasts.
+The surgeon may also reduce the size of the areola and reposition them to make the breasts look more youthful and symmetrical.

 Dr Choy uses one of the following incision techniques to perform a breast lift.
 These include: